 Sometimes, posts on social media lead to a login page that looks like the original website.
 Be sure to carefully check that URL to see if it matches the original site that they are claiming to be.
-With this scam tactic, people can end up giving their emails, passwords, and payment card information to scammers.
+With a fake URL scam tactic, people can end up giving their emails, passwords, and payment card information to scammers.

 In addition, only trust those websites that have a closed padlock symbol (a mini lock symbol displayed on the web browser).
 Ensure that the site starts with "https://" because it confirms that the page is secure.